 In this month’s edition of Parent University, we’re talking about one of the best community spots around — the public library!
 If you think the library is only about checking out books, you’re missing A LOT.
 The library is full of fun programs, cool resources, and opportunities that can support children’s learning and give families new ways to connect.

-Our guest is Jaime Gotleib, community services and partnerships manager from Douglas County Libraries, talking about the many amazing programs, resources and events at the library and how Douglas County families can get involved.
+Our guest is Jaime Gotlieb, community services and partnerships manager from Douglas County Libraries, talking about the many amazing programs, resources and events at the library and how Douglas County families can get involved.

 Wednesday Sep 17, 2025